MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 Core Engine
 ~~~~~~~~~~~

-- Added option :ref:`com.microej.runtime.kernel.dynamicfeatures.max <option_maximum_number_of_dynamic_features>` to configure the maximum number of Features that can be dynamically installed.
 - Renamed :ref:`Core Engine sections <core_engine_link>` to fully respect the ELF standard naming convention.
 - Removed check when passing a non-immortal array in SNI if VEE Port option ``core.sni.nonimmortal.access`` was set to ``false``.
 - Removed ``LLBSP_isInReadOnlyMemory`` in Core Engine Abstraction Layer (``LLBSP.h`` file).